-Parks get people out of their homes.
-They become neighborhood gathering places-sometimes to drink coffee or play chess-or for organized neighborhood events.
+Parks bring people out of their homes.
+They are convenient gathering places-to drink coffee or play chess or for organized neighborhood events.
 The very act of building their park helps bring a community together.
 To share.
 To heal.
 To celebrate.

-ECONOMIC BENEFITS

-A park can help stimulate the local economy.
-Parks can become pop-up markets where residents can sell their crafts.
+ECONOMIC BENEFITS A park can help stimulate the local economy.
+Parks can become pop-up markets where residents sell their crafts.
 Local businesses thrive when nearby parks attract visitors and customers.
 Parks also enhance property values, attracting families looking for a less congested neighborhood with more green space and amenities.

-HEALTH BENEFITS

-Exposure to green spaces boosts mental health and psychological well-being beyond the benefits of physical activity alone.
+HEALTH BENEFITS Exposure to green spaces boosts mental health and psychological well-being beyond the benefits of physical activity alone.
 Parks help reduce blood pressure, increase social well-being, and promote positive health behaviors.
 The benefits for low-income families are even greater.
+A park a day helps keep the doctor away.